zedlopez/ifm/Examples/Snip.md

 ```

 This is still a little incomplete because we cannot refer to strings by their lengths, as in "the 2 inch string" and so on.
-To do this, we borrow a line from the chapter on Understanding:
+To do this, we borrow a line from the chapter on [Understanding]: